-The first tactic I recommend is using a robo advisor.
-Robo advisors are digital platforms that use algorithms to provide you with the best investment opportunities.
+The first tactic I’ll get into is the use of a robo-advisor.
+Robo-advisors are digital platforms that use specific algorithms to provide you with the best investment opportunities.
 They do this with almost no human supervision.

-Robo advisors are often exceptionally user-friendly, which makes them great for beginners.
-They consider numerous factors relating to an investor’s unique circumstance, too.
+I’m talking about robo-advisors first because they are often exceptionally user-friendly, which makes them great for beginners.
+They consider numerous factors relating to an investor’s unique circumstances, too.

-Robo advisors curate an investment plan using factors such as your goals, budget, and how long you intend to invest.
+Robo-advisors curate an investment plan using factors such as your goals, budget, and how long you intend to invest.
 The information collected from this initial survey generates continuous investment advice.
-You can update your information at any point to tailor the advice you receive.
+You can update your information whenever to curate better the advice you receive.

 The first robo advisor to hit the scene was Betterment back in 2008.
 Betterment has low fees, allows you to invest in Roth and Traditional IRA accounts and foreign investments.
 There’s no account minimum, so you could invest your entire $20k or just a small portion of it.

 Since Betterment came onto the market, there’s been an uptick in the number of robo advisors investors can choose from.

 Another one I like is M1.
 Unlike most robo advisors, M1 allows a level of customization rarely seen.
 If you wanted to add just one stock or ETF to your portfolio, M1Finance allows you to do it.
 This means you can better customize your portfolio.
 There’s a minimum account balance of $100.